Important

-The rule uses three different classifications: Exits, Space Usage, and Vertical Access.
-Exits classification is used to identify the exits of building.
-When using this rule, you must specify which doors are the exit doors.
-Space Usage classification is used in the rule parameters.
-You can specify, which spaces are e.g. Offices or Meeting Rooms and set specific maximum distances for them in rule parameters.
 Vertical Access classification is used for identifying stairs and lifts.
 You can specify which spaces are lifts if your exit routes allow them.
 You can also specify which objects are stairs although the component type is not Object.

-Classification used for classifying spaces.
+Space Classification: Classification used for classifying spaces.
 Classification names are set in the Classification Name of the General Requirements table.

-'General Requirements' table defines general requirements for the spaces by usage type.
+General Requirements: 'General Requirements' table defines general requirements for the spaces by usage type.
 One row defines classification name, minimum travel distance, area per one occupant, minimum number of escape routes, and the start point of the routes.
 Space usage classification can be done in the Classification View.
 Table values can be imported from an Excel sheet.

 Route: